lpolish/Luis-Pulido-Website/README.md

 ## Project Structure

-- `components/EnvironmentShowcase.tsx`: The main component containing the 3D environment and interactive elements.
+- \`components/EnvironmentShowcase.tsx\`: The main component containing the 3D environment and interactive elements.
-- `pages/index.tsx`: The main page that renders the EnvironmentShowcase component.
+- \`pages/index.tsx\`: The main page that renders the EnvironmentShowcase component.
-- `pages/api/contact.ts`: API route for handling contact form submissions.
+- \`pages/api/contact.ts\`: API route for handling contact form submissions.
+- \`pages/visualizers/\`: Directory containing various visualizer components.
+- \`pages/alebrijes/\`: Contains the responsive Alebrije gallery.

 ## Customization

 To customize the content or styling:

-1. Modify the `EnvironmentShowcase` component in `components/EnvironmentShowcase.tsx`.
+1. Modify the \`EnvironmentShowcase\` component in \`components/EnvironmentShowcase.tsx\`.
 2. Update the environment presets, floating links, or abstract form in the same file.
 3. Adjust the Tailwind CSS classes or add custom styles as needed.
+4. To add or modify visualizers, work in the \`pages/visualizers/\` directory.
+5. To update the Alebrije gallery, modify the components in \`pages/alebrijes/\`.

 ## Deployment